DIMO-Network/b2b-fleet-mgr-app/README.md

 ## Running locally

+1. Modify your hosts file to add a 127.0.0.1 entry for localdev.dimo.org .
+This should exist in the equivalent app configured in dimo dev console.

-1. Start the backend in `api` folder.
+2. Start the backend in `api` folder.
 You'll need some settings.yaml, there is a sample.
 For certain features you'll need the zerodev etc url's and key. `$ go run ./cmd/fleet-onboard-app`

-2. Start the web app in the `web` folder.
+3. Start the web app in the `web` folder.
 Install dependencies `$ npm i`, then start the vite server `$ npm run dev`.
 To mimmic prod deployment, run `$ npm run buld`, and then you can copy `dist` folder to the `api` folder and serve everything from Go server as in prod.

 ### Signing